Fires are becoming more intense at night and lasting longer, study finds

 Some ecosystems were hit harder by nighttime activity than others.
 For instance, nighttime fire detections were dominant in temperate evergreen needleleaf forests, where 38 percent of fire detections occurred at night.
 Cropland fires, however, mainly occurred during the daytime.

-“In really hot, dry places like desert systems, you have really high vapor pressure deficit … then in places that are hot and moist compared to a desert … vapor pressure deficit goes down a little bit just as a function of the moisture that’s already in the air,” said Balch.
+“In really hot, dry places like desert systems, you have really high vapor pressure deficit … then in places that are hot and moist compared to a desert … vapor pressure deficit goes down a little bit just as a function of the moisture that’s already in the air,” Balch said.

+The increase in nighttime fire activity was not necessarily surprising, said co-author John Abatzoglou at University of California Merced, but “the magnitude of the change was noteworthy” in certain regions.

-The U.S. West also stood out against the global average.
-Nighttime fire intensity from 2003-2020 increased by 28 percent in the region.
+For example, the U.S. West stood out against the global average.
+Nighttime fire intensity from 2003 to 2020 increased by 28 percent in the region.
 The West also experiences around 11 more flammable nights compared to four decades ago.

+Grasslands and savannas in South America, Africa and Asia and open shrub lands in Australia also saw an increase in the number of flammable nighttime hours.

 “People tend to pay more attention to conditions during the daytime, when fires are most active.
 But there’s not enough attention put on nighttime, when cooler conditions tend to slow fires down or even extinguish them completely,” said Adam Mahood, postdoctoral researcher at Earth Lab and co-author on the paper, in a statement.